The Grand Budapest Hotel: Plot

-After Zero and Gustave are reunited, they set out to prove Gustave's innocence with the assistance of a fraternity of concierges known as the Society of the Crossed Keys.
-The society locates Serge and facilitates a meeting between him, Gustave, and Zero.
-Serge reveals that he was pressured to implicate Gustave by the real killer, Dmitri, and that Madame D. had a missing second will, which would only take effect should she be murdered.
-Jopling arrives and kills Serge, leaving Gustave and Zero without a witness, then tries to flee.
-After a chase through the snow, Gustave is left dangling off a cliff at the mercy of Jopling.
-Zero rescues Gustave by pushing Jopling off the cliff, and the two men continue their escape, pursued by Inspector Henckels of the Zubrowkan police.
+When Zero and Gustave are reunited, they set out to prove Gustave's innocence with the assistance of a fraternity of concierges known as the Society of the Crossed Keys.
+They locate Serge, and a meeting is orchestrated for the three.
+Zero and Gustave learn Serge was pressured to frame Gustave by Dmitri to cover up evidence incriminating Dmitri as the true perpetrator of Madame D.'s murder.
+Serge tells them that Madame D. had a missing second will which would only become effective if she was murdered.
+Jopling arrives and kills Serge, leaving Gustave and Zero without a witness.
+After a chase, Gustave dangles off a cliff at Jopling's mercy.
+Zero rescues Gustave by pushing Jopling off the cliff, and the two men flee, closely trailed by Zubrowkan police.